France says rating safe despite Moody's warning, weak growth

 CONFIDENCE IS KEY

-Moody's sovereign credit analyst Alexander Kockerbeck said it would carefully analyse how France's EU commitments to tackle the euro zone crisis would impact its debt and deficit.
+Moody's sovereign credit analyst Alexander Kockerbeck said it would carefully analyze how France's EU commitments to tackle the euro zone crisis would impact its debt and deficit.

 "The question is ... what can the government do to offset these negative effects?" he told Reuters, noting the government's financial position had worsened since 2008 when it bailed out banks.
-"The room for manoeuvre now is much less without jeopardising the fiscal consolidation targets and that is putting pressure on an otherwise stable outlook."
+"The room for maneuver now is much less without jeopardizing the fiscal consolidation targets and that is putting pressure on an otherwise stable outlook."

 Michel Martinez, an economist at Societe Generale in Paris, said France still had room to safeguard its rating with deficit-cutting steps but needed to take action before year-end.